kl2c-co-uk/tface/tface.pip/yolo5.md

 okay

-- [ ] i want/need to run it on a known texture from the dataset that it works on already
-- [ ] i want to run it on a static texture when a key is pressed
+- i've checked and "my own" things give silly results
+- i want to try and extraqc the model from FaceONNX and see if that can be import/export and used

+... actually ... no; visualising both models in nettron reveals we're doing very different things.

+so.

+so copying faceonnx was a mistake.

-- [ ] i need to revork the process to be suitable for the above
+i need ... to ...

-- [x] i should refactor the TensorScript into something less "spagetti"
+the output is 1575x6

+x y w h class confidence?